jmoore53/rails-skeleton/README.md

 ## Getting Started

-I wanted this to be as smooth as possible, so start here!
+I want this to be as smooth as possible, so start here!

 ### Rename the Project